omrihar/intro_to_quantum_computing/presentation/quantum.md

 :::
 :::::

-- The tensor representation is called the __product state__.
+- The tensor representation is called the \alert{product state}.

-- It can be __factored__ back into the __individual state__ representation.
+- It can be \alert{factored} back into the \alert{individual state} representation.

 - The product state of $n$ bits is a vector of size $2^n$.

 ## Operations on multiple cbits: CNOT

-- Takes two bits, one "control" bit and one"target" bit.
+- Takes two bits, one \alert{control} bit and one \alert{target} bit.

-- If the "control" bit is set, flip the "target" bit, otherwise leave it.
+- If the control bit is set, flip the target bit, otherwise leave it.

+. . .

 - If most significant bit is control, and least-significant is target, then:

-. . .

 ::::: {.columns}